carnegierobotics/LibMultiSense/README.md

 ## Client Networking Prerequisite

-The MultiSense comes preconfigured with a static 10.66.171.21 IP address with a /24 subent.
+The MultiSense comes preconfigured with a static 10.66.171.21 IP address with a /24 subnet.
 To connect to the MultiSense, a client machine must be updated with an IP address on the 10.66.171 subnet.

 Please see the [host network configuration](https://docs.carnegierobotics.com/network/network.html) for details